Gaia-X

 digital governance to ensure data can be shared securely while complying with European values of transparency, openness, data protection, and security, which can be applied to cloud technologies to obtain transparency and controllability across data and services.
 The project name is a reference to the Greek goddess Gaia.

 Gaia-X started as an initiative by the former German Minister of Economic Affairs, Peter Altmaier, and his French counterpart, Bruno Le Maire, in 2019.
 Originally presented at the 2019 Digital Summit in Dortmund, Germany, the initiative is under the von der Leyen Commission of European strategic autonomy and is under continuous development.
 The initiative is based in Belgium and has the legal form of an international non-profit organization (AISBL).
 It aims to develop a proposal for the next generation of data infrastructure for Europe, and promote the digital sovereignty of European users of cloud services.

 Goals

 The aim of Gaia-X is to foster digital sovereignty aligned with European values.

-So to do, Gaia-X is supporting ecosystems where data can be exchanged in a trustworthy way and owners keep sovereignty over their data, thus easing the growth of data economy.
+To do so, Gaia-X is supporting ecosystems where data can be exchanged in a trustworthy way and owners keep sovereignty over their data, thus easing the growth of data economy.

 To do so, Gaia-X has released standards, rules and a verification framework to enable transparent environments to spread for data exchanges.

 According to the German Federal Ministry of Economics and Energy (BMWi), openness, transparency and European connectivity are central to Gaia-X. The stated goal of this digital ecosystem is to ensure that companies and business models from Europe can be competitive, and share data within a trustworthy environment.

-Gaia-X's objective is not to become a Cloud service provider or a Cloud management platform or to compete with hyperscalers).
+Gaia-X's objective is not to become a Cloud service provider or a Cloud management platform or to compete with hyperscalers.